Frequently Asked Questions

 Q: What are the sources of Homeopathic remedies ?

 A: Homeopathic remedies are prepared from vegetable, mineral, imponderable and animal products, however they are highly diluted and potentised to be safe.

 Q: What can homeopathy treat ?

-A: Homeopathy treats the individual rather than a disease name and is ideal for anyone looking to explore a holistic approach to enhance their well-being.
+A: Homeopathy treats the individual rather than a disease name and is ideal for anyone looking to explore a holistic approach to support their health and well-being.